symsoft/ecc-api-guide/batches.md

 Batches are a ECC feature that provides the possibility to send multiple API requests in a single HTTP request.

-Examples of situations when you might want to use batching:

-* Block or de-block multiple different subscriptions.
-* Perform multiple API requests, that are logically connected, on a specific subscription.

-The first one is of batch type _single_ and if batch type is not defined in the call then the batch type _single_ is default.

-If a batch contains multiple API requests related to the same subscription, these specific API requests will be done sequentially in the order they appear in the batch.
-For example, if a batch contains two API requests for a specific subscription the second API request will not be performed until the first request has completed.
-This type of batch request is called _multi_.

 A batch can contain a maximum of 100 API requests.

 When a batch is created it will be given an unique _batch id_ which later can be used to query the status of the batch.